-Rental vehicle (1 per course) = 4 vehicles X \$150.00 per week X 6 weeks (1 wk CT, 1 wk HM, 2 wks NASTI, 2 wks NE) = \$3,600.00 Lodging = \$150.00 per day X 60 nights =\$9000.00 Meals =\$32.00 per day X 60 days =\$1,920.00 Total Expense = \$14,520.00
+Rental vehicle (1 per course) = 4 vehicles X \$150.00 per week X 6 weeks (1 wk CT, 1 wk HM, 2 wks NASTI, 2 wks NE) = \$3.600.00

+Lodging = \$150.00 per day X 60 nights =\$9000.00 Meals =\$32.00 per day X 60 days =\$1,920.00 Total Expense = \$14,520.00

-These travel expenses are all necessary for participation in events to stay current with enforcement and industry, and to be better educate and enhance the Commercial Vehicle Enforcement Unit.
+These travel expenses are all necessary for participation in events to stay current with enforcement and industry, and to be better educated and enhance the Commercial Vehicle Enforcement Unit.
 They also assist the Commercial Vehicle Enforcement Unit accomplishing the goals set forth in the CVSP and FMCSA's priorities.

-8. New Entrant Mileage - Estimated mileage reimbursement for two civilian auditors to travel in their own vehicle to onsite audits and inspection details to maintain certification.
+8. New Entrant Mileage - Estimated mileage reimbursement for one civilian auditor to travel in their own vehicle to on site audits and inspection details to maintain certification.

-1000 miles/year X 2 auditors X \$0.545 = \$1,090.00
+1000 miles/year X 1 auditor X \$0.58 = \$580.00

-9. New Entrant Annual Training - Annual refresher training is held in the State of Massachusetts.
-This two day training requires all four New Entrant Safety Auditors attend annually.
-This is calculated using an estimate of rental vehicle cost, estimated lodging cost, and out of state meal reimbursement.
+- 9. New Entrant Annual Training Annual refresher training is held in the State of Massachusetts.
+This two day training requires all four New Entrant Safety Auditors to attend annually.
+This is calculated using an estimate of rental vehicle cost, estimated lodging cost, and out of state meal reimbursement. - 9.
+Miscellaneous in-state and out of state MCSAP eligible training to include but not limited to ELD, human trafficking, and ARIDE.
+Number of staff/days in chart above is an estimate.